llh66/Android_kt_renter_app/README.md

-An Android app with Google Maps, Recycler View, Firebase Auth, Firebase Firestore.
+An Android app with Google Maps API, Recycler View, Firebase Auth, and Firebase Firestore.

-Users can view available rental housings listed on the Google Map and log in to access the watchlist feature.
+Users can view available rental housing listed on Google Maps and log in to access the watchlist feature.